AadityaUoHyd/short-bulletin/README.md

-# Short Bulletin
+# Short Bulletin (WORK IN PROGRESS)
 ShortBulletin is an online news platform that delivers concise insights from English daily newspapers.
 Using SpringAI and LLM, it extracts and summarizes the top 20 news stories from a full newspaper PDF uploaded for a specific date.

 ## Tech Stack
 - Spring Boot
 - Docker
-- Local LLM (SmolLM2)
+- Local LLM (gemma3)
 - PostgreSQL
 - PDFBox
 - iText